ThinkDataEd/curriculum/docs/unit4/lesson14.md

     100. The data were collected using an observational study.

 8. To illustrate a-d above, ask students to refer to plot A (TV ads) and circle the market in which this retailer sold the least number of items (see circles in plots above).
-Ask: How many items did this market sell? <span style="color:grey">***About 20,000 items.
-The actual number of items sold was 1.6 (in 10,000’s of units) which is 16,000 items.***</span> How much money did this retailer spend on TV ads in this market? <span style="color:grey">***This retailer spent zero dollars on TV ads.
+Ask: How many items did this market sell? <span style="color:grey">***Answer: About 20,000 items.
+The actual number of items sold was 1.6 (in 10,000’s of units) which is 16,000 items.***</span> How much money did this retailer spend on TV ads in this market? <span style="color:grey">***Answer: This retailer spent zero dollars on TV ads.
 The actual amount the retailer spent on TV ads was 0.7 thousands of dollars, which is $700.***</span>

 9. Students should then refer to plot B (Radio ads), find the same market (the one in which the retailer sold about 20,000 items) and circle it.
-Ask: How much money did the retailer spend on Radio ads in the same market? <span style="color:grey">***About 40 thousand dollars.
+Ask: How much money did the retailer spend on Radio ads in the same market? <span style="color:grey">***Answer: About 40 thousand dollars.
 The actual amount spent on Radio ads was 39.6 thousands of dollars, which is $39,600.***</span>

 10. Finally, ask students to refer to plot C (Newspaper ads), find the same market (the one in which the retailer sold about 20,000 items), and circle it.
-Ask: How much money did the retailer spend on Newspaper ads in the same market? <span style="color:grey">***About 10 thousand dollars.
+Ask: How much money did the retailer spend on Newspaper ads in the same market? <span style="color:grey">***Answer: About 10 thousand dollars.
 About The actual amount spent on Newspaper ads is 8.7 thousands of dollars, which is $8,700***</span>

     <img src="../../img/41210.png" />

 11. Based on the above plots, use a Pair-Share to discuss the following:

-    100. Describe the relationship between advertisements and the number of items sold.
+    100. Describe the relationship between advertisements and the number of items sold. <span style="color:grey">***Answers will vary but we would expect the number of items sold to increase with increased advertisements.***</span>

     100. Which type of advertisement is the most strongly correlated with the number of units sold?
-How can you tell?
+How can you tell? <span style="color:grey">***Answer: Plot A, TV advertisements, appears to be the most strongly correlated with the number of units sold.
+We can tell because the points are more closely packed/together than in plots B or C.***</span>

 12. Distribute the *Advertising Plots Part 2* handout ([LMR_4.18](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.18_Advertising Plots 2.pdf)), which contains plots A-C, but now include the line of best fit.